khanh27202/web-app-project/walkthroughs/part-2-frontend/portfolio-walkthrough.md

 select `Preview on port 8080` to see your changes.
 Get in the habit of rerunning your dev server to test your changes often!

-**Warning:** If you don't see your changes after you refresh, your browser might be caching an old version.
+**Warning**: If you don't see your changes after you refresh, your browser might be caching an old version.
 Perform a
 [cache-clearing refresh](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache)
 to force your browser to download the new files.
 In Chrome, open the Chrome Menu